2011 World Series: Game 6

-Game 6, moved from October 26 to 27 due to rain and because the stadium was not domed, was a rematch of Game 2's starters: Cardinals lefty Jaime García and Rangers starter Colby Lewis.
+It was a rematch of Game 2's starters: Cardinals lefty Jaime García and Rangers starter Colby Lewis.
 Texas jumped on top immediately, with Josh Hamilton driving in Ian Kinsler in the top of the first.
 The Cardinals responded quickly with a two-run Lance Berkman home run in the bottom half.
 Kinsler tied the game in the top of the second with a ground-rule double, scoring Craig Gentry.
 García was pulled after only three innings (and 59 pitches) and replaced with Fernando Salas.
 Leading off the top of the fourth, Matt Holliday misplayed a Nelson Cruz pop fly, putting Cruz at second.
 Mike Napoli singled him home to once again give Texas the lead.

 The Cardinals jumped right back in the game, taking advantage of a Michael Young error and scoring on a Yadier Molina groundout to knot the game at three.
 David Freese started off the top of the fifth by dropping a routine pop fly (the third consecutive half-inning to begin with an error), which immediately turned into the go-ahead run for Texas on Young's double.
 Colby Lewis was cruising for the Rangers until the bottom of the sixth.
 After an Albert Pujols strikeout, Berkman singled to third.
 Matt Holliday grounded into a possible double play which was mishandled at first by Michael Young (his second error of the game), leaving all runners safe.
-Lewis walked the bases loaded and was pulled for Alexi Ogando, who promptly walked Yadier Molina to force in a run.
+Lewis walked Freese to load the bases and was pulled for Alexi Ogando, who promptly walked Yadier Molina to force in a run.
 With the Cardinals in a prime position to rally ahead, Matt Holliday, standing 90 ft away as the possible go-ahead run, was picked off at third by catcher Mike Napoli.
 Holliday injured his finger sliding in on the play and was forced to leave the game.
 After Ogando walked Nick Punto, Derek Holland came in to pitch and the Rangers were able to slip out of the inning with the score still tied.